 The idea works through a very simple design with a process of forcing air over a frozen gallon milk jug and out through three exhaust ports.

-- Small Electric Fan that has a removable base so it can sit flush against the bucket (6-10” fan)
+- A small electric fan that has a removable base so it can sit flush against the bucket (6-10” fan)

 - 2 1/8” and 2 1/4” hold saw bits

 - Drill 2-1/4″ holes in the bucket to support the exhaust ports.

 - Drill 2-1/8″ holes in the insulating liner that goes inside the bucket which also hold the exhaust ports.

 - Cut a hole in the bucket lid so your fan sits flush against the opening.

 - Insert exhaust PVC ports.
 May require glue.

 - Insert loose ice, ice packs, or frozen gallon jug into the bucket.

 - Connect the lid and place the fan flush to blow air into the bucket.